Thorium/WebsitePlayground/specifications/Technologies.md

 To have icons in the user interface, we use [FontAwesome](http://fortawesome.github.io/Font-Awesome/) icon font.
 It has a [large collection](http://fortawesome.github.io/Font-Awesome/icons/) of vector graphic icons for user interface.
 They are used inside buttons, menus, etc. You use them like this: `<span class="fa fa-book"></span>`

-### Underscore ###
+### Lodash ###

-[Underscore](http://underscorejs.org/) is a Javascript library to avoid writing loop-structures in Javascript.
+[Lodash](https://lodash.com/) is a Javascript library to avoid writing loop-structures in Javascript.
 You shouldn't use for, while, or any other loop as they are not easy to undestand by just looking 3 sec to the source code.
 Instead you should use collection operators like `map`, `filter`, `reduce` and `each`.

     var filtered = _.filter(myCollection, function(i){ return i % 2 == 0; });
     var plusOnes = _.map(filtered, function(i){ return i + 1; });